Malaysian culture and traditions

 Deepavali

-Frequently asked questions about politeness
+Frequently asked questions about etiquette

 Can I shake hands with a Malay woman?

-Is it impolite to refuse food?
+Is it rude to refuse food?

 Hospitality is sacred.
-If you cannot eat, accept at least a small sip or a symbolic bite so as not to offend your host.
+If you cannot eat, at least accept a small sip or a symbolic bite so as not to offend your host.

 Is punctuality strict?